Hotel Rwanda hero Paul Rusesabagina convicted on terror charges

 A man who was portrayed in a film as a life-saving hero during the Rwandan genocide has been convicted of terrorism by a court in Rwanda.

-Paul Rusesabagina was found guilty of backing a rebel group from exile which killed civilians in attacks in 2018.
+Paul Rusesabagina, 67, was found guilty of backing a rebel group from exile which killed nine civilians in 2018.

 His family have alleged that he was taken to Rwanda by force.
-They also say that he did not have a fair trial.
+They have also said he did not have a fair trial.

 Rusesabagina's journey from celebrated figure to state enemy happened as his criticism of the government grew.